pipo7/session_cookie_auth_golang/README.md

 # Testing
 Ensure that http webserver port 8081 is allowed on the firewall

-in POSTMAN or http client fire the query..
+In POSTMAN or http client fire the query..
 POST http://10.xxx.xx.97:8081/signin with body
 {
   "username": "user1",